KathPra/Siegelsammlung-Nordhausen-Harz/README.md

 # Siegelsammlung-Nordhausen-Harz
+This project was in cooperation with:
+- Stadtarchiv Nordhausen
+- Universität Mannheim
+- Universitätsarchiv Leipzig

+Funded by:
+Beauftragte der Bundesregierung für Kultur und Medien

-This repository contains all code written &amp; used in the context of the project Siegelsammlung Nordhausen/Harz.
+This repository contains all code written &amp used in the context of the project Siegelsammlung Nordhausen/Harz.
 All code is written is python, the installed packages differ per folder.
 The repository contains 3 Folders:
 <ol>
   <li>Preprocessing_Vorbereitung</li>